- How can I contact the Senate Committee on Agriculture, Nutrition and Forestry?

 - Who are the Committee Chairman and Ranking Member?

-Senator Debbie Stabenow (D-MI) is the Committee Chairwoman and Senator Pat Roberts (R-KS) is the Ranking Member.
+Senator Debbie Stabenow (D-MI) is the Committee Chairwoman and Senator Thad Cochran (R-MS) is the Ranking Member.

 - I have a press related question.
 Who should I contact?

 If you are a reporter, all press inquiries are directed to either the Chairman or Ranking Member's press office.

 To contact Chairwoman Stabenow's office, you can call (202) 224-4822.